Caplost/token-count/README.md

-# calculate the token of your text
+# Calculate the token of your text